zappajs/zappajs/docs/reference.md

     @set foo: 'bar', ping: 'pong'

+See the section on `APP SETTINGS` at the bottom of this document for Zappa-specific settings.

 ### @enable

 Shortcut to `@app.enable`.
 Accepts multiple params in one go.
 Ex.:

     @enable 'foo', 'bar'

+See the section on `APP SETTINGS` at the bottom of this document for Zappa-specific settings.

 ### @disable

 Shortcut to `@app.disable`.
 Accepts multiple params in one go.
 Ex.:

     @disable 'foo', 'bar'

+See the section on `APP SETTINGS` at the bottom of this document for Zappa-specific settings.

 ### @engine